cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       indicates a unique set of numbers and symbols identifying a particular wallet.
 The address allows users to receive payments, process transactions, and control their stake.

     Adrestia
       Adrestia is a collection of products which makes it easier to integrate with Cardano.
-It is made of several Application Programming Interfaces (API), Command-line Interfaces (CLI) and Software Development Kits (SDK).
+It is made of several Application Programming Interfaces (APIs), Command-line Interfaces (CLIs) and Software Development Kits (SDKs).
 Alternatively, Adrestia may also refer to the team working on the project itself.

     asset
       a digital item of property that holds value stored in the distributed ledger.
 An asset can represent security or utility tokens of fungible or non-fungible nature.